quisquous/cactbot/README.md

 that has been pasted in chat.
 Any flags in chat are also temporarily included on the map.

+It currently does not read the tracker information directly.
+However, if you click on the left/red "Copy killed NMs" button in the tracker to copy the list of currently dead NMs, you can paste it in game, e.g.
+`/echo NMs on cooldown: Serket (7m) > Julika (24m) > Poly (54m)`

 ![eureka screenshot](screenshots/promo_eureka.png)

 ### [dps](ui/dps) meters